mkdocstrings/python/docs/usage.md

+!!! warning "This is the documentation for the NEW, EXPERIMENTAL Python handler."
+    To read the documentation for the LEGACY handler, go to the [legacy handler documentation](https://mkdocstrings.github.io/python-legacy).

 ## Handler options

-!!! warning "This the documentation for the NEW, EXPERIMENTAL Python handler."
-    To read the documentation for the LEGACY handler, go to the [legacy handler documentation](https://mkdocstrings.github.io/python-legacy).

 Like every handler, the Python handler accepts the common [`selection`](#selection) and [`rendering`](#rendering) options,